ramsey/uuid/docs/reference/helper.rst

     :param Ramsey\\Uuid\\Type\\Hexadecimal|null $node: An optional hexadecimal node to use
     :param int|null $clockSeq: An optional clock sequence to use
-    :returns: (*string*) A string standard representation of a version 1 UUID
+    :returns: A string standard representation of a version 1 UUID
+    :returntype: string

 .. php:function:: Ramsey\\Uuid\\v2($localDomain[, $localIdentifier[, $node[, $clockSeq]]])